dbilgili/kasa/README.md

 To get started, create a KV storage on your Vercel project and make sure to add the environment variables to your project, which are listed in the `.env.example` file. `KV_KEY_NAME` is a unique environment variable that you need to set.
 This key stores the encrypted data. `STORAGE_TYPE` should be set to `vercel-kv`.
 It can also be set to `local` for local testing purposes.
 The rest of the environment variables comes from the KV storage itself.

-To get started, create KV storage on your Vercel project and add the environment variables to your project, as listed in the `.env.example` file. `KV_KEY_NAME` is a unique environment variable that you need to choose.
-This key stores the encrypted data.
-The rest of the environment variables come from the KV storage itself.

 <br/>

 <p align="center">